 European art galleries display, alongside artworks of the period, three period rooms: a sitting room, a dining room and a small room that was adjacent to a ballroom.
 These rooms offer a glimpse of the houses of 18th century nobility and social elite, and a taste of the dominant aesthetics of the private sphere where guests were received.

-This room is one of the most resplendent examples of an 18th-century French salon outside of France.
+The Rothschild Room is one of the most resplendent examples of an 18th-century French salon outside of France.
 Its carved wall panels, furniture, paintings, and decorative objects were culled from various residences and assembled here to recreate the aesthetic surroundings in which members of the nobility and haute bourgeoisie lived and entertained their guests over two hundred years ago, before the French Revolution of 1789.
-The room is a faithful rendition of the regnant/accepted taste of time and is part of a new socio-cultural phenomenon in 18th-century Paris, when the Grand Salon drew circles of educated people who gathered in the homes of the nobility to socialize and feast.
+The room is a faithful rendition of the accepted taste of time and is part of a new socio-cultural phenomenon in 18th-century Paris, when the Grand Salon drew circles of educated people who gathered in the homes of the nobility to socialize and feast.

 The Venetian Room, also from the 18th century, was created in "chinoiserie" style, which means Western imitation of Chinese style.
 This taste in furnishing and decoration conquered Europe in the 18th century and reflected the attraction of the West to the exotic.